LittleBomb2/Car-Game/README.md

 ---------------------------------------

 ## 2) Setting the resolution:
-As the game starts a command prompt should open asking for a resolution.
-First it will ask for width and then after height.
+As the game starts, a command prompt should open asking for a resolution.
+First it will ask for the width and then the height.

-If left empty it will default to 640 for width and 480 for height.
+If left empty, it will default to 640 for width and 480 for height.

 ---------------------------------------

 ## 3) Setting a name:
 This game supports a highscore system that is stored in a text file under scores.txt.

 There are predefined highscores for the player to beat.
-To see your score compaired to others, you need to input a name while prompted.
+To see your score compaired to others, you need to input a name when prompted.

 If you don't care about comparing highscores, you can leave that prompt empty, but it won't save your highscore then, except while the game is running.

 !!!
-FOR EVERYBODY'S ENJOYMENT, IF YOU INPUT A NAME AND IT ALREADY TELLS THAT YOU HAVE A HIGHSCORE (SEE TOP RIGHT) AND IT YOU HAVEN'T SET IT, PLEASE CLOSE THE GAME AND TRY ANOTHER NAME !!!
+FOR EVERYBODY'S ENJOYMENT, IF YOU INPUT A NAME AND IT ALREADY TELLS THAT YOU HAVE A HIGHSCORE (SEE TOP RIGHT) AND IT ISN'T YOURS, PLEASE CLOSE THE GAME AND TRY ANOTHER NAME !!!

 ---------------------------------------

 ## 4) Controls:
 - IN GAME:
     - Accelerate: W
-    - Brakes: S
+    - Brake: S
     - Steering: A and D
     - Cameras: 1, 2, 3 and 4